timescale/docs/timescaledb/how-to-guides/replication-and-ha/configure-replication.md

 If you need stronger consistency on the replicas, or if your query load is heavy enough to cause significant lag between the primary and replica nodes in asynchronous mode, consider a synchronous replication configuration instead.
+For more information about the different replication modes, see the [replication modes section][replication-modes].

 ## Create replication slots
 When you have configured `postgresql.conf` and restarted PostgreSQL, you can